 Robert F. Smith is the Founder, Chairman and CEO of Vista Equity Partners.
-He was ranked by Forbes on it’s 2015, 400 Richest Americans List, as the 268th richest person in America, and the wealthiest black man and second wealthiest black person on the list, with a net worth of $2.5 billion.
+He is ranked by Forbes on it’s Billionaires 2018 list, as the 480th richest person in the world, second wealthiest black person and the wealthiest black American, with a net worth of $4.4 billion (2018/11/19).

 As Vista’s Chairman and CEO, Mr. Smith directs Vista’s investment strategy and decisions, firm governance and investor relations.
 Under his leadership, Vista has exclusively focused on the enterprise software, data and technology enabled solutions sectors.
 Vista currently manages equity capital commitments of over $14 billion and oversees a portfolio of over 30 software companies that employ a combined 28,000 employees worldwide.

 Since Vista’s founding in 2000, Mr. Smith has overseen over 140 completed transactions by the firm.
 During that time, Vista has managed capital for hundreds of limited partners, including many prominent public, private and corporate pension plans, endowments, family offices, and high net worth individuals.
 The firm has consistently performed in the top measures of PE firms.
 In 2012, Buyouts magazine awarded the firm’s Vista Equity Partners Fund III the Gold Medal as the top-performing 2007-Vintage Buyout Fund in the U.S.

 Mr. Smith currently serves on or participates on all the boards of Vista’s portfolio companies, including Misys, Active Network, and Omnitracs.